Netgate/frr/doc/user/installation.rst

       mpls_router
       mpls_iptunnel

-   The following is an example to enable MPLS forwarding in the kernel:
+   The following is an example to enable MPLS forwarding in the kernel, typically by editing :file:`/etc/sysctl.conf`:

    .. code-block:: shell